 Minor accidents and injuries to children are reported to parents / carers when a child is collected at the end of the day.
 The parents / carers are required to sign the form at this time.

-Inhalers (mild asthma etc.) are kept in the School Office.
-Other significant medication may be stored with the pupil or in the classroom under the supervision of the teacher if required.
+Inhalers, Epipens/Jext Pens, or medication required in case of emergency are kept in the classrooms in locked medical cabinets.
+These will be accompanying the pupils if going out or offsite.

 Accidents requiring further treatment or causing any concern to staff should be reported to parents/carers by telephone as soon as possible.